How to Prepare for a Scholarship Interview

 Technical Setup:

-- Test Your Equipment: Ensure your webcam, microphone, and internet connection work properly.
+- Test Your Equipment: Check your webcam, microphone, and internet connection in advance to avoid technical issues during the interview.

-- Have a Backup Plan: Keep an extra device or mobile hotspot ready in case of technical issues.
+- Backup Plan: Have a backup device or a mobile hotspot ready in case of technical issues with your primary device.

 Optimize Your Environment:

-- Choose a Quiet Space: Ensure minimal background noise and distractions.
+- Choose a Quiet Space: Find a quiet, well-lit room free from distractions.

-- Check Your Lighting: Sit in a well-lit room with a neutral background.
+- Lighting: Sit in a well-lit area with a neutral background.
+Natural light is often the best option.

-- Maintain Eye Contact: Look at the camera instead of the screen to simulate direct engagement.
+- Eye Contact: Look at the camera rather than the screen to simulate direct engagement.

 Step 7: Follow Up After the Interview